-- The Audit Committee shall audit the legality and suitability of the execution of duties by the Executive Officers and Directors. - To aim to maintain and improve the accuracy of audits, a full-time Audit Committee member shall be appointed from among the Inside Directors who do not execute business as Audit Committee members. - The Audit Committee Secretariat has been established as an organization in charge of assistance for the Audit Committee's duties. - Regarding personnel affairs related to the Audit Committee Secretariat organization and staff members, the Audit Committee's advance approval is required to ensure independence. - The Audit Committee shall have periodic meetings with the President and Representative Executive Officer to share information.
-Moreover, the Company's Executive Officers and Directors may be asked to attend Audit Committee meetings to provide reports and opinions as necessary. - The Audit Committee shall regularly coordinate with the Internal Audit Division to share information.
-Moreover, the Accounting Auditor, outside experts and others may be asked to attend Audit Committee meetings to provide reports and opinions as necessary. - The Audit Committee members shall report to the Audit Committee on the status of audits of the following matters: - Matters resolved by or reported to the Board of Directors - Matters identified by the Audit Committee as issues - Internal audit implementation status and results (audit report, improvement report, etc.) - The Audit Committee members shall attend the Group Management Meeting and other meetings, inspect important documents associated with the execution of duties, such as approval circulars, and request explanations from officers and employees of operating companies as necessary. - Operating companies shall submit the necessary audit reports and perform other duties if requested to do so by the Audit Committee. - The Audit Committee shall have periodic meetings and the like with Audit & Supervisory Board Members of the operating companies to enhance and strengthen the auditing of the entire Group.

-- Personnel appointments and transfers for audit & supervisory board members of operating companies shall require approval from the Audit Committee, and the audit & supervisory board members of operating companies concurrently serve as members in the Audit Committee Secretariat. - The Audit Committee may claim expenses deemed necessary for performing the duties from the Company, and the Company shall bear them.
+- The Audit Committee shall audit the legality and suitability of the execution of duties by the Executive Officers and Directors. - The committee shall comprise independent Outside Directors and full-time non-executive directors, and in pursuit of transparency and objectivity, the Chairperson shall be selected from among the independent Outside Directors. - The Audit Committee Secretariat has been established as an organization in charge of assistance for the Audit Committee's duties. - Regarding the organization of the Audit Committee Secretariat, the appointment and reassignment of secretariat staff members, and performance evaluations of the manager of the secretariat, the Audit Committee's advance approval is required to ensure independence. - The Audit Committee shall have periodic meetings with the President and Representative Executive Officer to share information. - Moreover, the Company's Executive Officers and Directors may be asked to attend Audit Committee meetings to provide reports and opinions as necessary. - The Audit Committee shall regularly coordinate with the internal audit department to share information.
+Moreover, the Accounting Auditor, outside experts and others may be asked to attend Audit Committee meetings to provide reports and opinions as necessary. - The Audit Committee members shall report to the Audit Committee on the status of audits of the following matters: - Matters resolved by or reported to the Board of Directors - Matters identified by the Audit Committee as issues - Status and results of internal audits conducted (audit report, improvement report, etc.) - The Audit Committee members shall attend the Group Management Meeting and other meetings, inspect important documents associated with the execution of duties, such as approval circulars, and request explanations from officers and employees of operating subsidiaries as necessary. - Operating subsidiaries shall submit the necessary audit reports and perform other duties if requested to do so by the Audit Committee. - The Audit Committee shall have periodic meetings and the like with the audit & supervisory board members of operating subsidiaries to enhance and strengthen the auditing of the entire Group. - Personnel appointments and transfers for audit & supervisory board members of operating subsidiaries shall require approval from the Audit Committee, and the audit & supervisory board members of operating subsidiaries concurrently serve as members in the Audit Committee Secretariat. - The Audit Committee may claim expenses deemed necessary for performing the duties from the Company, and the Company shall bear them.